Shan State Cultural Museum

-The Shan State Cultural Museum, also known as Cultural Museum (Taunggyi), is a museum located at Bogyoke Aung San Road and Eintawshay Road in Taunggyi, Shan State, Myanmar (Burma).
+The Shan State Cultural Museum, also known as Cultural Museum (Taunggyi), is a museum located on Bogyoke Aung San Road and Eintawshay Road in Taunggyi, Shan State, Myanmar (Burma).
 It is one of the cultural museums operating under the Department of Archaeology and National Museum, part of the Ministry of Religious Affairs and Culture.
 Established in 1974, the museum displays divans, swords, fans, and chairs once used by the sawbwa (Shan chieftains of former times), along with old paintings, coins, and traditional costumes of the Shan peoples.

 History

 The institution was initially organized as the Shan State Cultural Department on 27 June 1956, exhibiting cultural objects at the Shan State office.
 Following a new administrative system in 1974, it was transferred to the Cultural Institute Department and formally inaugurated as the Cultural Museum in its current building on 11 May 1974.

 Displays

-The Cultural Museum houses a total of 5,998 objects in its collection, with 808 display objects exhibited across four exhibition rooms.
+The museum houses a total of 5,998 objects in its collection, with 808 display objects exhibited across four exhibition rooms.

 The museum is a two-story brick building with a display area of approximately 11,200 ft2.
-It features four exhibition rooms: Exhibition Room (1), Exhibition Room (2), Exhibition Room (3), and Exhibition Room (4).
+It features four exhibition rooms.
 In total, 880 artifacts are showcased in these rooms.